Monoshi-tonmoy/Alumni-Website/README.md

 Credits
-This project was developed by [Your Name] as a part of [School Name]'s alumni program.
+This project was developed as a term project.
 The project uses the following third-party libraries and frameworks:

 Bootstrap: https://getbootstrap.com/
 PHPMailer: https://github.com/PHPMailer/PHPMailer